 There’s loads of other stuff about Pinterest too that’s worth knowing, but that’s enough to start you off right now.
 HERE ARE ALL MY BOARDS.

 Again, there’s an app for Pinterest and I LOVE IT waaaaay better than the desktop version, especially the one for iPad, though there are ones for android phones too.

 By the way, I’m assuming you’re on Twitter LIKE I AM, that’s a no-brainer as a writer.
 There’s so many advantages to using this platform such as the obvious like writing tips, contests, script leads and pick me ups, not to mention the ability to follow industry pros like producers, directors, agents and so on.
 It can also act as a useful microcosm of the industry, providing you’re following the right people and right topics/hashtags.
 (The same can be said of Facebook, though perhaps to a lesser extent).

 So, frankly you would have to be out of your tree (or maybe even an actual tree) to NOT see the benefits of Twitter as a writer.
 Remember, social media is not procrastination if you’re using it properly, FOR WORK.
 You don’t have to spend hundreds of hours on it and you don’t have to let it take over you life or away from your writing.

-BUT do know: you don’t actually even have to BE on Twitter, just as long as you’re ON IT … Connect other social media accounts to it (like Pinterest, as I outline above), or use auto-retweeters like Round Team and increase your visibility that way!
+BUT do know: you don’t actually even have to BE on Twitter, just as long as you’re ON IT … Connect other social media accounts to it (like Pinterest, as I outline above) and increase your visibility that way!
 HAVE FUN!

 For B2W offers and free stuff first, join my EMAIL LIST